Gravity Forms Review: Features, Pricing, Pros and Cons

 Gravity Forms positions itself competitively in the Automation market, offering features at price points that challenge established players.

-If Gravity Forms doesn't seem like the right fit, there are several alternatives worth considering in the Automation space.
+If Gravity Forms does not seem like the right fit, there are several alternatives worth considering in the Automation space.

 Top Gravity Forms Alternatives in Automation